General repository FAQs

 Isn’t published research already available to everybody?

+Unfortunately not.
 Because UWE Bristol Library Services has invested heavily in online journals it may sometimes appear as if everything is available, but in fact journal subscriptions continue to be a significant barrier to dissemination both within the educational community and beyond.
-Open access to the Repository offers global access to UWE Bristol's research output.
+Open access to the repository offers global access to UWE Bristol's research output.

-Additionally, not all research gets published in journals, and the Repository can make other materials, such as theses, working papers, conference papers etc. available to all.
+Additionally, not all research is published in journals, and the repository can make other materials, such as theses, working papers, conference papers etc. available to all.

 Do other universities have institutional repositories?